tldr-pages/tldr/pages/common/git-checkout.md

 `git checkout --track {{remote_name}}/{{branch_name}}`

-- Undo unstaged local modification:
+- Discard all unstaged modifications in the current folder (see `git reset` for more undo-like commands):

 `git checkout .`

+- Discard unstaged modifications to a given file:

+`git checkout {{file_name}}`

-- Replace a file in the current working directory with the version of it committed in a given branch:
+- Replace a file in the current folder with the version of it committed in a given branch:

 `git checkout {{branch_name}} -- {{file_name}}`